Ayushburman/Introduction-to-Psychology/Psy.md

 scientifi
 characterizing neural correlates
 of meditation
-Nonetheless, the
+Nonetheless
 underlying meditation remain elusive.
 In the present work, we investigated meditation- changes in functional dynamics and structural connectivity (SC).
-For this purpose, we scanned
+For this purpose, we
 experienced meditators and
 control (naive) subjects using magnetic resonance imaging (MRI)